DhirajGanji/eigenvalue-calc/README.md

 Future updates will include support for calculations involving the 'µ' chemical potential constant.

-The JAMA library, which is public domain software built by the National Institute of Standards and Technology is used to calculate the eigenvalues.
+The JAMA library, which is public domain software built by the National Institute of Standards and Technology, is used to calculate the eigenvalues.